Unlock the secrets to stunning photos! Get the Free Photography Composition Cheat Sheet →

 Thus making it more customizable and appealing to the masses.

-What is the Purpose of a Mirrorless Camera?
+What is the purpose of a mirrorless camera?

 Well, there are a myriad of reasons why you should get a mirrorless camera.
 The camera itself offers various advantages over a traditional DSLR camera.

+People wanted a camera that was small, simpler, lighter, and quieter when operated.
 While most mirrorless cameras still use a mechanical shutter, some models use an electronic shutter, which makes photography completely silent.

 You can also say that it is a camera meant for people who are just starting out in photography but are willing to spend a considerable amount of money on simplicity.